Basel Christian Church of Malaysia: Mission statement

+BCCM logo

 Boat: Historical background

 Our ancestors travelled far from China to Sabah and established Basel Church.
 Though passing through rough seas, with Jesus as the boatman, they got through safely.

 Mount Kinabalu: Mission

-Under the leadership of the Holy Spirit though the path is difficult, dangerous and with a lot of temptation, all will be overcome and the gospel shall be spread throughout Sabah.
+BCCM believes that, Under the leadership of the Holy Spirit, although the path is difficult, dangerous and with a lot of temptation, all will be overcome and the gospel shall be spread.

 Circle

-Unity in the love of the Lord.

-All Christians are circled in the love of the Father disregarding race, colour, language and customs.
-To become perfect person in the Salvation of Christ, spreading the gospel in one accord.
+BCCM believes that the circles symbolises Unity in the love of the Lord.
+All Christians are encircled in the love of God disregarding race, colour, language and customs.
 The circle also represents the length, breadth, height and depth of the love of God.

 Blue

 Signifies the long history and the infiniteness, it also represents meekness and peace.

 Red

 Signifies the fire of the Holy Spirit, full of love, faith, zeal, wisdom, boldly marching forth.

 Christian mission schools and kindergartens

-Christian mission schools were set up in Sabah by various Christian Missionaries organisations during the late 1800s and the early 1900s.
-In 1882, the first batch of Chinese (Hakka) Basel Christians arrived at Kudat as laborers recruited by the British North Borneo Chartered Company.
-Even though the schools were established by the church, they are open to children of all races and religions.
+Christian mission schools were set up in Sabah by various Christian missionary organisations during the late 1800s and the early 1900s.

-The development of the schools was greatly helped by the Basel Mission in Basel Switzerland and in China, and the Lutheran Church of America providing missionaries, pastors, principals, and teachers, especially after the Second World War, until the early 1970s.
+According to a census report, there were eight mission schools in Sabah (then known as British North Borneo) in 1910, but the number increased to 45 in 1934.
+Of these, 18 were operated by the Basel Christian Church, 20 by the Roman Catholic Mission, and 7 by the Anglican Church.
+By 2009, there were approximately 425 Christian mission schools throughout Malaysia.

+These schools are open to children of all races and religions.

 To date, the Basel Christian Church of Malaysia has established a total of 29 schools and kindergartens as follows: